You are here

 SUNY Potsdam students who plan to audition for Crane should consider the requirements of the music degree they wish to pursue when they select their courses.
 Non-music majors at SUNY Potsdam should take some General Education requirements, but be aware that the Bachelor of Music degrees have a smaller liberal arts core then other majors.
 Bachelor of Music students are not required to take FS, WI, SI, and PI courses, and are only required to take one science course (either SB or SP, with the lab as optional).
 Courses required for the music major will cover three other requirements: AE, AC and WC.
 Details of the program requirements can be found on the degree plans webpage.

-We encourage non-music majors interested in Crane to enroll in either MULT 201 (soon to be MULT 102): Accelerated Theory for Non-Music Majors (preferred) or MULT 101: Theory for the Non-Major, as these courses will help your musical skills as you prepare for your audition.
+We encourage non-music majors interested in Crane to enroll in either MULT 102: Accelerated Music Theory for Non-Music Majors (preferred) or MULT 101: Music Theory for Non-Music Majors, as these courses will help your musical skills as you prepare for your audition.
 Students who have not yet taken music major theory courses at the college level, but have passed Accelerated Music Theory for Non-Music Majors with a grade of 4.0 are permitted to take the transfer placement exam in order to attempt to place into Theory and Aural Skills II.

 Students should also perform in a Crane ensemble (see FAQ #2 above).
 You may also wish to register for one of the "Lessons" courses (see FAQ #1 above).